loconsta/GoodMovieWithoutMoney/_includes/tabs/genre.md

 <center>
   {% include images/median_rentability_by_genre.html %}
 </center>

+<p align="justify"> The take home message from the above plots is that you should avoid animation.
+Instead, you should focus on documentaries (high rentability and well graded).
+To a lesser extend western movies are well rated and have medium rentability.
+Horror movies have high rentability but low ratings.
+Biography and war movies are not as rentable as documentaries although they are very well rated.</p>

 <p align="justify">Until now, the analyses have covered the entire time period from 1959 to 2021.
 To better understand our period, we analyzed the genre's evolution over time.
 A general decrease in rating score was perceived in a first analysis.
 However, is it the case for all movie’s genre?
 The movies has been divided into two periods, with 2000 as the cut-off point, when an increase in the number of movies is observed.
 The next figure reports the results on rating, revenue and budget, before and after the cut-off.</p>